virajchamnar/Tableau-Projects/Regional-Sales-Analysis/README.md

 **Files:**
 - `Regional Sales Analysis – Tableau Project.pdf` – Step-by-step documentation with screenshots
-- `Regional Sales Analysis.twbx` – Tableau workbook with dashboards and interactive charts
+- `Tableau project - Comparison of Region based on Sales.twbx` – Tableau workbook with dashboards and interactive charts

 **Problem Statement:**
 Analyze and compare sales data from two regions to understand trends, customer behavior, product mix, and profitability.
 Create a dynamic Tableau dashboard with interactive parameters for region selection, KPIs for total sales, average sales per order, total customers, and number of orders, along with visual comparison charts.